sirthegamercoder/Funker-Optimizer/art/ReadMe.txt

 Go to Spritesheet and XML Generator Web, click at Add Spritesheet then click Spritesheet (.png) & XML file (.xml) then click Add Spritesheet and XML or can click SSAXMLG button instead

 What do I need for this tool?
-You need the latest version of Pillow (PIL Fork aka Python Imaging Library)
+You need the latest version of Pillow (PIL Fork aka Python Imaging Library) also lxml

 What happens if I enter a percentage number greater than 50 when re-sizing?
 When pressing Add Spritesheet and XML on Spritesheet and XML Generator Web, the frames will look damaged